DailySoccer/webtest/README.md

                                                                 )
 ```

-   - `-w` indicates test package to run, in each test package should be a runner package that runs that test package sequentially
+   - `-w` indicates test package to run, in each test package should be a runner package that runs that test package sequentially.
    - `-n` indicates included test tags.
-Each test should indicates their tags with `taggedAs XXXXX` for example `taggedAs WIP`
+Each test should indicates their own tags with `taggedAs XXXXX` for example `taggedAs WIP`.
-   - `-w` indicates excluded test tags.
+   - `-w` indicates excluded test tags same as `-n`.

 If some argument does not appear, is ignored and it does what is expected.
 For example: if `-n` is commented this way `//, "-n", "unusual.testTags.java.WIP" // Incluidas`, then all test are included.